jkwiecien/EasyImage/README.md

 }
 ```

-Now there is only one thig left to do:
+Now there is only one thing left to do:

 ```java
 @Override